 - They can get spoiled pretty easy

-Due to their small size and huge cuteness, people tend to cut them slack more than it’s actually needed.
+Due to their small size and huge cuteness, people tend to cut them slack more than it’s needed.

 This includes carrying the puppy around instead of letting it walk, and treating it like a baby all the time.